-The MEd: English as a Second Language is a blended program with courses containing online and face-to-face components.
+The MEd: English as a Second Language is an online program with a weekly synchronous session on zoom.
 Students can complete the program in 2 1⁄2 years taking classes during the fall, spring, and summer.
 Students will need to complete 60 hours of field placement in ESL.
 The field placement coordinator will aid students in locating appropriate field placements.